rymarinelli/PRS/azure-permissions-exclaim/README.md

-# Azure RBAC Risk Advisor
+# Microsoft Defender for Cloud RBAC Advisor

-Minimal yet production-ready starter that surfaces Azure RBAC risk recommendations inside the Azure Portal.
+Minimal yet production-ready starter that surfaces Microsoft Defender for Cloud RBAC recommendations inside the Azure Portal.
 It consists of a Manifest v3 browser extension and an AI-backed Flask backend that scores each `resourceId` with a lightweight PyTorch model trained on synthetic Defender for Cloud telemetry.

 ## Quick start
 1. **Start the backend (Flask + PyTorch inference)**